J.D. Application Requirements

 Applicants from a variety of academic backgrounds are offered admission each year.
 No specific undergraduate academic curriculum is required, but it is highly recommended that the course of study emphasizes skills in critical thinking and logical analysis and that students strive to develop strong writing skills.

 If you want to complete your degree in a more traditional timespan, we offer a full-time program option.
-If you are a working professional or have other life commitments, you may benefit from our part-time and hybrid part-time evening Juris Doctor programs.
+If you are a working professional or have other life commitments, you may benefit from our part-time and flexible part-time evening Juris Doctor programs.

 International students who have completed the equivalent of a baccalaureate degree at an institution outside of the United States are eligible to be considered for admission to the J.D. program.
 Foreign-degree applicants must complete all requirements for domestic applicants and submit credentials to the Law School Admission Council (LSAC) for translation and evaluation.
 LSAC will then send the applicant's CAS report to the Thomas R. Kline School of Law of Duquesne University.